au-research/raid-metadata/rtd/docs/source/core/identifier.rst

 **Constraints**: Always set by default to the organisation requesting the RAiD

 **Note**: owners, i.e., Organisations hosting Service Points, must have, acquire, or be assigned RORs; a RAiD minted by a Registration Agency must be associated with an Owner affiliated with that Agency; Registration Agencies must register lists of their Owerns with the RAiD Registration Authority regularly.
+Analogous to a DataCite 'Member'.

 .. _1.4.2-identifier.owner.schemaUri: